-The Insurance Bureau of Canada is always keen to support the industry in the various challenges it faces.
-The requirements for rebuilding or repairing a Heritage building differ depending on its legal status.
+The Insurance Bureau of Canada is always keen to support the industry and policy holders in the various challenges it faces.
+The requirements for rebuilding or repairing a Heritage building differ depending on its attributed status.
 The entry into force of Bill 69 – An Act to amend the Cultural Heritage Act and other legislative provisions (Act) on April 1, 2021 requires municipalities to adopt and periodically update an inventory of buildings that have heritage value by April 1, 2026.

-Table of requirements related to the legal statuses of Heritage Homes
+Table of requirements related to the statuses of Heritage Homes

-Consult this table to understand the different legal statuses and related requirements.
+Consult this table to understand the different statuses and related requirements.

 Search procedure on the Répertoire du patrimoine culturel du Québec

-Consult this procedure (in French only) to confirm the legal status of a Heritage building on the Répertoire :
+Consult this procedure (in French only) to confirm the status of a Heritage building on the Répertoire:

 Directive of the Ministère de la Culture et des Communications du Québec

 The MCCQ has published a Directive on work authorizations following an occurrence affecting a Heritage building under its jurisdiction.
-Consult the Ministry Directive (in French only).
+Consult the Ministry's Directive (in French only).